-The Housing Minister recently announced that Social Housing landlords should resume planned works and repairs on empty properties but it is clear that resuming routine repairs will not be a simple task for landlords due to a number of pressures.
+When the Housing Minister announced that Social Housing landlords should resume planned works and repairs on empty properties it was clear that resuming routine repairs would not be a simple task for landlords due to a number of pressures.

-From staff being on furlough, to ensuring social distancing measures at work, to gaining access to properties, there is a huge amount to consider before attempting anything close to ‘business as usual’.
-Add to that the fact that you will likely be feeling the pressure of having accrued a significant backlog of repairs over the lockdown period and it is clear that you need to be able to quickly adapt your operations to continue working effectively within the ‘new normal’.
+From staff being on furlough, to ensuring social distancing measures at work, to gaining access to properties, there was a huge amount to consider before attempting anything close to ‘business as usual’.
+Add to that the fact that you were likely to be feeling the pressure of having accrued a significant backlog of repairs over the lockdown period and it was clear that you would need to be able to quickly adapt your operations to continue working effectively within the ‘new normal’.

 Turning to technology for support